ibm-cloud-architecture/refarch-kc-ui/docs/build-run.md

 * Start the UI and BFF locally with `./script/run.sh` or with a docker `./script/runDocker.sh`.

-* Use your web browser at http://localhost:3000/#/home
+* Use your web browser at http://localhost:31010

 ### Using Minikube

 See the instruction in [this article](https://ibm-cloud-architecture.github.io/refarch-kc/deployments/minikube/) for deploying all the components.

+Use the `scripts\deployHelm MINIKUBE latest` command to use Helm to deploy the user interface release.

+* Use your web browser at http://localhost:31010